studica/studica-docs/source/docs/Basic-Bot/OMS/step8.rst

 Instructions
 ------------

-- Assmemble all the assemblies as shown.
+- Assemble all the assemblies as shown.
-- Tighten the set screws and collar clamps fully **EXCEPT FOR THE SET SCREW WITH THE 26TOOTH BEVEL GEAR**.
+- Tighten the set screws and collar clamps fully **EXCEPT FOR THE SET SCREW WITH THE 26 TOOTH BEVEL GEAR**.

 .. figure:: images/BasicBot11.png
       :align: center